 Al was highly active in the AAAOM, and preserving practitioner access to Chinese herbs was a core goal of many of his recent efforts.
 Al spearheaded major projects related to good dispensing practices for practitioners, and we have a dedicated team that is committed to seeing his vision reach its full fruition.

 In particular, Al worked hard on a guidance document for good compounding and dispensing practices for Chinese medicine practitioners, and he hoped that by establishing such standards from within the profession, we would be able to strengthen our ability to preserve practitioner access to herbs over the long-term future.
 The more that we stay united and work hard to protect access to Chinese herbal medicine, the more that Al's spirit lives on within us.

 In honor of Al and his work, the AAAOM is founding the Stone Memorial Fund to raise money for a prominent and informative web presence for our field.
 For more information, please visit www.aaaomonline.org.

-Eric Brand graduated from Pacific College of Oriental Medicine and has extensive experience studying n mainland China and Taiwan.
-He is a TCM advisor to the American Herbal Pharmacopoeia and the co-chair of International Affairs for the AAAOM.
+Eric Brand graduated from Pacific College of Oriental Medicine and has extensive experience studying in mainland China and Taiwan.
+He is a TCM advisor to the American Herbal Pharmacopoeia and is currently working on his PhD in Hong Kong.